0xshikhar/SonicAgentHub/SUPABASE-SETUP.md

 # Supabase Setup Guide

-This guide will help you set up the required tables in your Supabase database for the Agent Market platform.
+This guide will help you set up the required tables in your Supabase database for the Agent chain platform.

 ## Issue: Missing `agent_chain_general_agents` Table